On the graded quotients of the $\mathrm{SL}(m,\C)$-representation algebras of groups: On the -representation algebra of

-Here we give a few problems. \begin{prob} \begin{enumerate} \item[(1)] Is $\bigcap_{k \geq 1} \mathfrak{J}_{F_n}^k$ is equal to $0$? \item[(2)] Is the algebra $\mathfrak{R}_{\Q}(F_n)$ isomorphic to $\mathrm{SL}_m$-universal representation algebra of $F_n$ over $\Q$? \end{enumerate} \end{prob}
+Here we give a few problems. \begin{prob} \begin{enumerate} \item[(1)] Is $\bigcap_{k \geq 1} \mathfrak{J}_{F_n}^k$ is equal to $\{ 0 \}$? \item[(2)] Is the algebra $\mathfrak{R}_{\Q}(F_n)$ isomorphic to $\mathrm{SL}_m$-universal representation algebra of $F_n$ over $\Q$? \end{enumerate} \end{prob}

-In \cite{S20}, we gave affirmative answers to the above questions for the $\mathrm{SL}_2$-representation case.
+In \cite{S20}, we gave affirmative answers to the above questions for $m=2$.
 It seems, however, quite difficult to apply the same method to the $\mathrm{SL}_m$-representation case for $m \geq 3$ due to the combinatorial complexity.